Hedgerow Plants

 Cornaceae sanguinea (Dogwood)

 A shrub which has value as a flowering and fruiting plant.
-Only lay if there are better alternatives.
+Only lay if there are no alternatives.
 Thinner stems can be bent over or coppice the whole plant to the ground and allow it to regrow.

-Crataegus monogyna (Hazel)
+Crataegus monogyna (Hawthorn)

-Crataegus monogyna (Hazel)
+Crataegus monogyna (Hawthorn)